African art > African Dolls > Ashanti doll

 Watch the video

-This stylized female figure, called Akua'ba (plural Akua'mma), has features peculiar to Ashanti dolls, usually devoid of legs: a flat, circular head surmounting a cylindrical bust with horizontal arms.
-Thin necklaces of colored beads contrast with the dark patina.
+This stylized female figure, called Akua'ba (plural Akua'mma), has features peculiar to Ashanti dolls, generally devoid of legs: flat, circular head surmounting a cylindrical bust framed by horizontal arms.
+Fine colored bead necklaces contrast with the satin black patina.
+Erosions.

-These stylized wooden effigies were worn by pregnant women, tightly wrapped in their loincloths, to ensure the arrival of beautiful children.
-The overwhelming majority of these statues are female, with breasts.
+These stylized wooden effigies were worn by pregnant women, clasped in their loincloths, to ensure the arrival of healthy children.
+The overwhelming majority of these statues have female attributes.

 The Ashanti are one of the ethnic groups of Ghana (formerly the "Gold Coast"), part of the Akan group, inhabiting a region covered by forests.
 Like other populations living in the central and southern part of Ghana, they speak a language of the Twi group.
 This people consider the woman to be the final arbiter of all decisions.